IMET2000-Africa and Asia

 IMET2000 has, amongst other initiatives:

-- Opened a basic visual impairment service with a dedicated room, basic equipment and part time optometrist offering a service 4 days per week and an ophthalmic surgeon one day.
+- Opened a modern Eye Clinic to provide a visual impairment service with a dedicated surgical suite and modern equipment offering service 4 days per week and an ophthalmic surgeon one day.

 - Created a borehole to 82ft and storage tank to provide running good quality water in all taps and rooms in the hospital.